Targeting RVs: Catalytic Converter Theft on Another Level

 Thieves are after the precious metals inside of catalytic converters, and they can fetch hundreds of dollars just by selling the parts for scrap.
 So, it makes sense that larger vehicles, such as RVs and campers, would be a favorite target of criminals – larger vehicles means larger catalytic converters which equals more money.

-Just how costly can a catalytic converter theft be for an RV dealership or reseller?
-Here are two real world examples of major losses:
+No matter the brand, just how costly can a catalytic converter theft be for an RV dealership or reseller?
+Here are three real world examples of major losses:

 Lorain, Ohio – According to a local report, thousands of dollars’ worth of catalytic converters were stolen from an RV dealer in January.
 Police say several people hopped a fence and took off an hour later.
 During that time span, 18 catalytic converters were stolen, with each converter valued at nearly $2,000 – totaling a $36,000 loss for the business.